onur-zengin/python-cisco-iosxr/README.md

     AND

-    - The ratio of the actual PNI egress to usable PNI egress capacity is smaller than the risk factor,
+    - The risk factor (ratio of the actual PNI egress to usable PNI egress capacity) is smaller than the configured falling_threshold,

     AND